deshrit/just-another-imgscrapper/README.md

     }
 >>> ...
 ```
-You can specifically select specific type of `img` tags by specfying attribute of HTML element.
+You can select specific type of `img` tags only by passing `attrs` dict.
 ```html
 <!-- >http://helloworld.com<-->
 <html>